Aashishpss/Qr_Authorisation/README.md

 ## How to Use

-1.Clone the Repository:
+1. Clone the Repository:

 git clone https://github.com/yourusername/your-repo-name.git
 cd your-repo-name

-2.Prepare Authorization Data:
+2. Prepare Authorization Data:

 Place your authorized data entries (one per line) in the myData.txt file located in the Resources directory.